DaveWebCode/DaveWebCode/README.md

 Web Developer
 -------------

 In 2023, my career as a web developer began.
-Before that, I had worked in the IT sector for many years, sometimes holding managerial positions.
+Before that, I had worked in the IT sector for many years.
 I led a team of designers and web developers for 2 years.
 Deep down, I was fond of the front-end developer profession and decided to pursue it in 2023.
 I completed a web developer course at LoftSchool, where I learned HTML5, CSS3, JavaScript, jQuery, Gulp, Webpack, and other tools.
 Currently, I am delving deeper into JavaScript at a more professional level and then plan to further my skills as a front-end developer.
 I'm now looking for a job and simultaneously learning about things that will be beneficial for my work.

 *   🌍  I'm based in Georgia
 *   ✉️  You can contact me at [itruecode@gmail.com](mailto:itruecode@gmail.com)